CAUTION

 Other procedures necessary for starting the engine such as having the key in the cabin, and depressing the clutch pedal (manual transaxle) or the brake pedal (automatic transaxle) are required.

-Mazda 6 Owners Manual: Spare Tire
+Mazda 6 Owners Manual: Transaxle range (tr) switch inspection

-Mazda 6 Owners Manual: Clutch switch inspection
+Mazda 6 Owners Manual: Throttle position (tp) sensor inspection

 Note